goblimey/ntripcaster/README.md

 and it will provide corrections to your rover.
 Emlid's Rover,
 the Reach M+, costs about $300 including antenna.
+Without corrections, it's accurate to about 4 m, with them, to 2 cm.

-In 2018, U-Blox launched the ZED-F9P,
+In 2019, U-Blox launched the ZED-F9P,
-a chip which can be used in a base station or rover.
+a dual-band chip which can be used in a base station or rover.
-It's a dual-band device and
+As a rover
 it can find its position to within half a metre witout a correction source.
+With suitable corrections, to 2cm.

-Sparkfun sell a version mounted on a circuit board that can be connected to a Raspberry Pi to produce an NTRIP base station.
+Sparkfun sell a version of the U-Blox chip mounted on a circuit board.
+It can be connected to a Raspberry Pi to produce an complete base station.
 No electronics knowledge or soldering needed.

-## NTRIP Applications
-Rovers with NTRIP correction
-are used in agriculture,
-surveying of all sorts and archeology.
-They are also used in ships, aircraft and drones.